SafeDoser

 Example:

-A recall alert appears only when the user is near a pharmacy where an exchange is possible.
+A recall alert appears only when the user is near a pharmacy where exchange is possible.

 Why it matters: